eugenebakisov/scramblies/README.md

 ## Intro

 Clojure web server bundled with ClojureScript web app.
-Web server contains a single API endpoint which takes two strings and returns true if one string can be arranged out of letters of the second one.
+The server contains a single API endpoint which takes two strings and returns true if one string can be arranged out of letters of the second one.
-Web application contains a single form for inputting mentioned strings.
+The web app contains a single form for inputting mentioned strings.
 At the moment of writing it&rsquo;s been deployed to [scramblies.repl-driven.dev](https://scramblies.repl-driven.dev)